barthofu/tscord/README.md

     "prefix": "!", //the prefix of your bot.
 Guilds with the property "prefix": null in the guilds.json will automatically "description": "",
-    "language": "en", //select the overall language of the bot "ownerID": "YOUR_ID_HERE", //put your id therehere
+    "language": "en", //select the overall language of the bot "owner": "YOUR_ID_HERE", //put your id therehere
     "dev": [
         "YOUR_ID_ALSO_HERE" //and also there
     ],